You need to report changes to your circumstances so you keep getting the right amount of benefits.

 Who you tell depends on which benefits you get.
 You’ll need to report your change to more than one organisation if you get more than one benefit.

 Call the Pension Service helpline to report changes if you get Pension Credit.

 Call the Disability Service Centre to report changes if you get Disability Living Allowance (DLA), Attendance Allowance (AA) or Personal Independence Payment (PIP).

 Tell your local council about changes if you get Housing Benefit.

 All other benefits

-Call Jobcentre Plus.
+Call Jobcentre Plus to report changes.
 You need to have your National Insurance number when you call.